top of page

 1.19 GROUPS – A group must consist of a minimum of 4 competitors.

 1.20 LIGHTING – Lighting only available in Evening Sessions (unless at the discretion of the Committee).
-Requests for lighting must be lodged at the Registration Desk before 5:00pm.
+Requests for lighting must be lodged at the Registration Desk before 6:00pm.
 The Committee will not be responsible for receipt of lighting forms after this time.
-Visual effects, other than lighting, will be at the competitors cost and subject to availability.
+Visual effects, other than lighting, will be at the competitor’s cost and subject to availability.
 These requests are to be directed to the Venue Technician, 24 hours prior to performance.

 2. ENTRIES

-2.2 ENTRIES – a separate entry must be made and include all the sections on the one entry for each competitor.
-TEACHERS: DO NOT put students on your group entry form.
-Separate entries must be made for each student or family.
+2.2 ENTRIES – a separate entry must be made and include all the sections on the one entry

-2.3 ENTRY DATE – Entries must be submitted online on the official entry form by the due date.
-Payment for entries is by credit card only at the time of entry.
+2.3 ENTRY DATE – Entries must be submitted online on the official entry form by the due

 2.4 AGE – The competitor's age must be as of 1 January of the current year, this shall be deemed the age required in the Section specifying age limits.
 Competitors must be prepared to produce a Certificate of Birth if required to do so.

-2.5 NON ENTRIES – Competitors presenting to compete in any section not entered in, will not be permitted to perform.
+2.5 NON-ENTRIES – Competitors presenting to compete in any section not entered in, will not be permitted to perform.

 2.6 COMPETITORS NAME – All competitors must state correct name, address and date of birth on the entry form, including duo / trio partner name and their date of birth.

-2.7 NON ACCEPTANCE - The Committee reserves the right to refuse any entry or refund any entry monies.
+2.7 NON-ACCEPTANCE - The Committee reserves the right to refuse any entry or refund any entry monies.

-If competitor numbers in groups are less than what is stated in the conditions (4 members for a group) they can still perform.
+If competitor numbers in groups are less than stated in the conditions (4 members for a group) they can still perform.
 (Adjudicator will be notified).
 The Secretary needs to be notified as soon as possible of any changes.

 2.10 WITHDRAWALS – Competitors are requested to notify the Secretary of any withdrawals as soon as possible.
 Entry fees are non-refundable.